Downtown San Francisco experiences first tornado warning in recorded history

 By Alaa Elassar and Allison Chinchar, CNN

-(CNN) — For the first time in recorded history, downtown San Francisco was issued a tornado warning on Saturday as severe storms swept through the city, just one week after a tsunami warning triggered widespread panic in the region.
+(CNN) — For the first time in recorded history, downtown San Francisco was included in a tornado warning on Saturday as severe storms swept through the city, just one week after a tsunami warning triggered widespread panic in the region.

-“Take shelter now in a basement or an interior room on the lowest floor of a sturdy building.
-If you are outdoors, in a mobile, home, or in a vehicle, move to the closest substantial shelter and protect yourself from debris,” SFDEM urged residents in an earlier tweet.
+The National Weather Service in the San Francisco Bay Area did not find evidence of a tornado after a survey.
+The damage instead was consistent with straight line winds up to 80 mph “across the Richmond District and Golden Gate Park areas.”

+Although there was rotation on radar at the time to trigger the warning, the damage does not suggest a tornado touchdown.
+National Weather Service meteorologists document the severity and direction in which damage falls to make this determination.

-The National Weather Service (NWS) also issued a flood advisory and high wind warning, with sustained winds of up to 40 mph expected in areas along the coast.
+The National Weather Service had also issued a flood advisory and high wind warning, with sustained winds of up to 40 mph expected in areas along the coast.
 San Francisco Airport reported a wind gust of 72 knots (83 mph) at the time the storm passed by.
-A video shared on Facebook shows extreme winds shaking palm trees in downtown San Francisco.
+Videos show extreme winds shaking palm trees in San Francisco and downed trees and power lines.

-More than 10,000 people were without power in San Francisco as of Saturday morning.
+The threat continued as more severe storms fired up through the afternoon.
+An EF1 tornado with peak winds of 90 mph occurred just before 2 p.m. in Scotts Valley, California, roughly 67 miles south of San Francisco, according to the National Weather Service.
+EF1 tornadoes have wind gusts that range between 86 and 110 mph.
+With similar wind speeds to weak hurricanes, these tornadoes can push moving cars off course, shift mobile homes from their foundations and remove roof surfaces.

+“Based on video, photos, firsthand accounts, and radar signatures a tornado occurred ~1:40 PM,” the agency said.

+“At this time, several individuals have been transported to nearby trauma centers for evaluation and treatment,” the Scotts Valley Police Department said in a release.

+“While injuries have been reported, there have been no fatalities at this time.
+Emergency medical teams are prioritizing those most in need of care, and we continue to monitor the situation closely,” the agency added.

-California averages nine tornadoes in a year.
-No tornado warnings had ever previously been recorded for downtown San Francisco, the NWS confirmed.
+California averages nine tornadoes in a year, according to the Storm Prediction Center.
+No tornado warnings had ever previously been recorded for downtown San Francisco, the National Weather Service confirmed.

 One week prior, a tsunami warning was issued for the San Francisco Bay area and nearly 5 million people along parts of the Northern California and Oregon coastlines after a 7.0-magnitude earthquake struck off the California coast on December 5.
 A quake that strong is relatively rare, with officials reporting only about 15 around the world each year.